Astrapotherium

 Astrapotherium ("lightning beast") is an extinct genus of large astrapotherian ungulate native to South America during the early-middle Miocene.
 It is the best known member of the group.
 The type species.
-A. magnus have been found in the Santa Cruz Formation in Argentina.
+A. magnum have been found in the Santa Cruz Formation in Argentina.
 Other fossils have been found in the Deseado, Sarmiento, and Aisol Formations of Argentina and Chile (Cura-Mallín Group).